Primoris Services Corporation research snapshot

 Event-driven catalyst strategy

-The most significant catalysts are Q2 2026 earnings (expected August 2026), project award announcements, and any update on the PayneCrest integration.
-Trade these events with defined risk: buy a small position 1-2 weeks before earnings, sell into strength if the stock rallies, and cut losses quickly if it breaks below the pre-earnings support level.
+The key catalysts are Q2 2026 earnings on August 4, 2026, any update on renewables cost containment, and Fermi Project Matador scope or award announcements.
+Trade these events with defined risk: take a small position before the print, reduce into strength on a beat, and cut quickly if price breaks the pre-earnings support level.

-Position size should be smaller than a normal setup because binary events (earnings beats/misses, project updates) can move PRIM 10-20% in either direction.
-Use options for defined-risk exposure if available.
+Position size should be smaller than a normal setup because binary events can move PRIM 10% to 20% either way.
+Use options for defined-risk exposure if available, and treat the June 22 style pre-market disclosure pattern as a scenario you must plan for.

 Investment research summary